When should you visit Greece?

 Spring (March to May)

 Check to see if you’ll be arriving around the time of Orthodox Easter.
 If you are, it might be smart to stay in one place.
-This is a huge holiday in Greece — banks close and the roads are busy with locals heading home to catch up with family.
+This is a huge holiday in Greece—banks close and the roads are busy with locals heading home to catch up with family.
+But, it's also a great time to visit: our specialists can immerse you in really neat cultural experiences.

 Summer (June to Mid-September)